Cacao Varieties – Not a simple question!

 Another claim often found in the world of cacao ceremony, is that criollo cacao is a superior variety for ceremony.
 Criollo is indeed a variety, highly sought after in the fine flavor chocolate world.
 It’s a sublime chocolate if you have the chance to taste it.
 It is rare both because it is much more susceptible to disease, making it a harder tree to make a living from, and because cross-pollination has often out-competed it.
 So as a start, claims of even having criollo cacao should raise doubt, particularly in the absence of confirmed genetic testing and a controlled growing zone not subject to other modern varieties.
 Part of the reason that criollo has such a great flavor profile is that it is low in alkaloids, the bitter compounds in cacao.
 So it has the chocolate flavor without the bitters.
 The alkaloids, in this case, theobromine, are, however, a main component of the ceremonial use of cacao.
 Theobromine is a stimulant that increases focus and is also more centered on the heart than caffeine, helping stimulate increased blood flow.
 So criollo is actually lower in compounds that are psychoactive in cacao.

 In answer to the question about what variety of cacao we carry at embue cacao, the answer is we don’t know, nor are we particularly concerned.
 In the absence of regular genetic testing (an expensive undertaking), there is no sure way to know.
 If it were a guarantee of quality, perhaps it would be worthwhile, but there are many factors that influence the quality of cacao beyond genetics (such as soil, climate, weather conditions, fermentation, sun-drying, & roasting), so our focus has been on the end product.
-As with the movement in the fine flavor chocolate world, our emphasis has shifted more to terroir and the quality of the processes that affect our cacao.
-When those lineup, we get the great taste and potent cacao that we sell and hear positive feedback about.
+As with the movement in the craft chocolate world, our emphasis is on quality processes, at each step of the way.
+When those lineup, we get the great taste and potent cacao that we sell and hear such positive feedback about.

 So make sure to do your own research next time you come across claims purity of variety and superiority of potency!